sagol-python-for-neuroscientists/homework-2-ShiriAr/README.md

     Parameters
     ----------
     agent_listing : tuple of Agent
-        A listing (tuple in this case) in which each element is of the Agent type, containing a 'name' field and a 'category' field, with 'category' being of the type Type.
+        A listing (tuple in this case) in which each element is of the Agent type, containing a 'name' field and a 'category' field, with 'category' being of the type Condition.

     Returns
     -------
     updated_listing : list
         A list of Agents with their 'category' field changed according to the result of the meeting.
     """
 ```